Médecins Sans Frontières: Libya

-The 2011 Libyan civil war has prompted efforts by MSF to set up a hospital and mental health services to help locals affected by the conflict.
+The 2011 Libyan civil war prompted efforts by MSF to set up a hospital and mental health services to help locals affected by the conflict.
 The fighting created a backlog of patients that needed surgery.
-With parts of the country slowly returning to livable, MSF has started working with local health personnel to address the needs.
-The need for psychological counseling has increased and MSF has set up mental health services to address the fears and stress of people living in tents without water and electricity.
-Currently MSF is the only International Aid organisation with actual presence in the country.
+With parts of the country slowly returning to livable, MSF started working with local health personnel to address the needs.
+The need for psychological counseling increased and MSF set up mental health services to address the fears and stress of people living in tents without water and electricity.
+As of late 2016, MSF was the only International Aid organisation with actual presence in the country.

+MSF was ordered in November 2025 to leave Libya without any apparent explanation.

 Search and Rescue in the Mediterranean Sea

 MSF is providing Maritime Search And Rescue (SAR) services on the Mediterranean Sea to save the lives of migrants attempting to cross with unseaworthy boats.
-The Mission started in 2015 after the EU ended its major SAR operation Mare Nostrum severely diminishing much needed SAR capacities in the Mediterranean.
+The Mission started in 2015 after the EU ended its major SAR operation Mare Nostrum, severely diminishing much needed SAR capacities in the Mediterranean.
 Throughout the mission MSF has operated its own vessels like the Bourbon Argos (2015–2016), Dignity 1 (2015–2016) and VOS Prudence (2016–2017).
 MSF has also provided medical teams to support other NGOs and their ships like the MOAS Phoenix (2015) or the Aquarius (2017–2018) and Ocean Viking (2019–2020) with SOS Méditerranée and Mediterranea Saving Humans.
 In August 2017 MSF decided to suspend the activities of the VOS Prudence protesting restrictions and threats by the Libyan "Coast Guard".